SushanThakur/Home_Assistant/README.md

 # Home_Assistant

-A digital assistant to control smart components throughout our homes.
+A webpage that allows user to control smart devices (devices using esp32) from anywhere in the world.

-This project is at it's very initial stage and may not work.
+This is only the frontend part as of now.
+Backend will be added once I feel motivated enough to work on it.